emutos/manual/usermanual/docs/index.md

 * To search for an item in the current window, File -> Search (^F).

+    This prompts for a search string, then searches for matching files and folders.
+The search string entered is not the usual TOS [wildcard](#wildcards) specification: any characters you enter must be matched, but missing characters are ignored, i.e. are treated as though they were wildcards.
+For example, searching for "A.T" will match "A.T", "ABC.TTP", etc. To search for "A.T", you would enter exactly that.
+Entering the period moves to the extension part of the file name.
+So "A.T" is the equivalent of "A\*.T\*.

+    If there are no icons currently selected, Search just selects all matching files and folders in the topmost window, and the search ends.

+    Otherwise, the folders corresponding to the selected icons are searched recursively, in sequence.
+If a folder contains a matching name, the folder is displayed in a window, with the matched files selected, and the user is prompted to continue to search or cancel.

+    If cancel is selected, the search ends, with the window showing the most-recently-matched files; otherwise, the search continues.
+When all folders have been searched, an alert is displayed: either "No more files" if at least one file was found, or "xxx not found" if no matching files were found.

 * To close a window using the GUI, you have to click repeatedly on the upper left widget in the window, once for each level in the directory tree.
 Instead, use File -> Close top window (^U).
 Or you can close the current folder and go up a level with File -> Close folder (^H).

 * You can delete a file, a directory or recursively delete a whole directory tree.
 Select the item to delete.
 You can then drag it to the trash icon, or use file -> Delete (^D).